Code-Institute-Submissions/BitWise-Front-End_2/TESTING.md

 ## HTML Validation Testing

-Due to this being a React appication there is only one html page which calls the other JSX components.
+Due to this being a React application there is only one html page which calls the other JSX components.

 Only info points highlighted.
 No errors or warnings identified.